gsoft-inc/ov-igloo-ui/.changeset/long-trains-hear.md

 ## BREAKING CHANGE

-Restructuring HTML int he tag component as well as renaming onClose to OnRemove since it made more sense. onRemove also gains an id as a parameter.
+Restructuring HTML in the tag component as well as renaming onClose to OnRemove since it made more sense. onRemove also gains an id as a parameter.